-Download the application image you want to use for the logical device from Cisco.com, and then upload that image to the Firepower 4100/9300 chassis.
+• Download the application image you want to use for the logical device from Cisco.com, and then download that image to the Firepower 4100/9300 chassis.

-Note For the Firepower 9300, you can install different application types (ASA and threat defense) on separate modules in the chassis.
+For the Firepower 9300, you can install different application types (ASA and threat defense) on separate modules in the chassis.
 You can also run different versions of an application instance type on separate modules.

 - Configure a management interface to use with the logical device.
 The management interface is required.
-Note that this management interface is not the same as the chassis management port that is used only for chassis management (and that appears at the top of the Interfaces tab as MGMT).

-- Gather the following information:

-- · Interface IDs for this device

-- · Management interface IP address and network mask

-- · Gateway IP address
+Note that this management interface is not the same as the chassis management port that is used only for chassis management (in FXOS, you might see it displayed as MGMT, management0, or other similar names). - Gather the following information: - Interface IDs for this device - Management interface IP address and network mask - Gateway IP address scope ssa